All the physiotherapists working in the clinic have

 with the British swimming teams attending major European Competitions.

-Her personal interests are still competitive swimming
+Her personal interests are competitive Masters Swimming and going to the gym

 – she was a Scottish internationalist – and currently holds European and British

 records for her age Group.
-She is also a Level 1 swimming teacher

 Jill qualified in 1986 from Manchester Royal School